 Scammers are purporting to offer COVID vaccines and treatments and trying to charge for them.
 AARP's Fraud Watch Network is tracking the latest scams.

-This guide, originally published Jan.
-15, was updated May 3 with information about pharmacy walk-in vaccinations.
+Editor's note: This guide, originally published Jan.
+15, 2021, was updated on July 20, 2022, with new information about the Novavax vaccine.

 Also of Interest: